Louis XII: Early wars

 This allowed enough freedom for Louis XII to start negotiating with Scotland for an alliance.
-Actually, Louis was merely seeking to revive the Auld Alliance between France and Scotland that had been in existence since King Philippe IV of France first recognised Robert the Bruce (1306–1329) as King of Scotland in 1309.
+Actually, Louis was merely seeking to revive the Auld Alliance between France and Scotland that had been in existence since King Philip IV of France first recognised Robert the Bruce (reigned 1306–1329) as King of Scotland in 1309.
 In early 1499, the old alliance between Scotland and France was renewed and the attentions of England were drawn northwards towards Scotland rather than southwards towards continental Europe.

 With the major powers preoccupied or pledged to peace with France, Louis XII could attend to two other neighbours on his border: the Swiss Confederation and the Duchy of Savoy.
 In March 1499, Louis signed an agreement with the Swiss Confederation that promised 20,000 francs as an annual subsidy for simply allowing the French to recruit an unspecified number of troops in the Confederation.
 In exchange, Louis promised to protect the Confederation from any aggression from Maximillian and the Holy Roman Empire.
 Louis opened negotiations with the Duchy of Savoy and by May 1499 had hammered out an agreement that allowed French troops to cross Savoy to reach the Duchy of Milan.
 The agreement with Savoy also allowed France to purchase supplies and to recruit troops in Savoy.
 Finally, Louis was ready to march into Italy.

 The French army had been a potent force in 1494 when Charles VIII had first invaded Italy.
 However, during the remainder of Charles VIII's reign, the army had been allowed to deteriorate through neglect.
 Ever since becoming king, Louis XII had been rebuilding the French army.
 Now he could put it to use.